sagemath/sagewiki_to_gh-2022-10-10/days22/cremona/project2.md

 3. Xiao Xiao is working on the algorithm which, given a single $j$ and set $S$, computes the set of elliptic curves with that $j$-invariant and good reduction outside $S$ (if any).

+Saturday 26 June:

+Jim and John worked on S-class group code, realising that as it is a quotient of the class group and Sage cannot deal with quotients groups properly, something more basic will have to do temporarily.

+Sunday 27 June:

+Jim has finished implementing $K(S,2)_4$ and is testing.

 ==== Subproject 3 ====

 Several people have been studying the papers showing how to find all integral points, and $S$-integral points.